What is service recovery? 6 strategies and steps for success

 To get this buy-in, it’s important to show how much business could be lost from negative service interactions.

-According to Zendesk's Customer Experience Trends Report, almost 50% of customers have stopped doing business with a brand due to a poor customer service experience.
+According to Zendesk's Customer Experience Trends Report, almost 50 percent of customers have stopped doing business with a brand due to a poor customer service experience.

 The number of relationships salvaged by service recovery is a direct contributor to future revenue and customer retention.
 Leverage these metrics to show leaders the importance of building a service recovery program.